 Stimuli for the Memory Task

 To increase the generalizability of our findings across a wider range of stimuli but also to minimize the potentially unnecessary emotional impact on participants, a total of 80 valenced (valence ≥ 3 and arousal ≤ 5 on 7-point scales) colour images were selected from the open affective standardized image set (OASIS, Kurdi et al., 2017), an open-access stimulus set depicts a broad spectrum of natural or social situations (e.g., pets, people, buildings, or car accidents).
-We then randomly divided these 80 scenes into two 40-scene blocks that will be used either as targets or fillers.
+We then randomly divided these 80 scenes into two 40-scene blocks that will be used either as old (i.e., appearing in encoding) or new stimuli (i.e., only appearing in tests as fillers).
 Each block was then subdivided into 2 sub-blocks of 20 scenes that will be tested either during Test 1 or Test 2.
-Using Kurdi et al. (2017)’s norming data we performed between-subject two-way ANOVAs to ensure that there were no statistically significant difference in the mean level of arousal and valence ratings between different blocks and old vs. new scenes (see Table A1 in the Appendix).
+Using Kurdi et al. (2017)’s norming data we performed between-subject two-way ANOVAs to ensure that there were no statistically significant difference in the mean level of arousal and valence ratings between different blocks and old vs. new scenes (see Table A2 in the Appendix).

 Forty scenes will be presented during encoding (hereafter referred to as old scenes) and another 40 scenes will be used as fillers for the first and second recognition tests.
 Old scenes and new scenes will be counterbalanced between participants.
 That is, each scene will be an old scene for half of the participants while being a new scene for the other half of the participants.
 Designated old scenes and new scenes will be further randomly divided into two blocks (n = 20).
 For the first recognition task, one block of old scenes and one block of new scenes as fillers will be randomly selected and presented to participants, leading to a recognition test containing 40 scenes.
 In the second recognition task, participants will be presented with the remaining block of old scenes and the remaining block of 20 new scenes.
 The order of the blocks is thus also counterbalanced.